top of page

 Conclusion

-ADR and RevPAR are both essential tools for understanding and improving hotel performance.
+ADR and RevPAR are both essential tools for understanding and improving hotel performance in 2026.
 By leveraging these metrics, hoteliers can make data-driven decisions to enhance profitability, balance pricing with occupancy, and stay competitive in an ever-changing market.